awsdocs/aws-iot-docs/developerguide/manual-cert-registration.md

 You can register a client certificate manually by using the AWS IoT console and AWS CLI\.

+The registration procedure to use depends on whether the certificate will be shared by shared by AWS accounts and Regions\.
+The registration of a client certificate in one account or Region is not automatically recognized by another\.

 The procedures in this topic must be performed in each account and Region in which you want to use the client certificate\.
 Client certificates can be shared by AWS accounts and Regions, but only if the client certificate is signed by a certificate authority \(CA\) that is NOT registered with AWS IoT\.
-The registration of a client certificate in one account or Region is not automatically recognized by another\.

-## Register a client certificate manually \(console\)<a name="manual-cert-registration-console"></a>
+## Register a client certificate signed by a registered CA \(console\)<a name="manual-cert-registration-console"></a>

 **Note**
 Before you perform this procedure, make sure that you have the client certificate's \.pem file and that the client certificate was signed by a CA that you have [registered with AWS IoT](register-CA-cert.md)\.